Vladimir Bystrov

 Vladimir Sergeyevich Bystrov (Владимир Серге́евич Быстров, born 31 January 1984) is a Russian former footballer who played as a right winger.

 Career

 FC Zenit Saint Petersburg

-Bystrov began his career in youth club Smena.
+Bystrov began his career with the youth club Smena.
 In 2001, he transferred to Zenit.
 On 8 May 2002, he made his debut in the Zenit squad.
 In 2005, he felt dissatisfied because he lost his place in squad and played less than he wanted.
 After a scandal with Zenith's hierarchy, he transferred to FC Spartak Moscow.

 FC Spartak Moscow

 In June 2005, he moved to Spartak for 4 million euro.
 Zenit fans were disappointed, because Spartak was their principal opponent.
 He made his debut for Spartak on 9 June.
 In 2009, he became a leader of Spartak with help of Alex and Welliton.

 FC Zenit Saint Petersburg

 On 27 August 2009, after four seasons with Zenit's archrivals Spartak Moscow, the winger suddenly returned to his former club, signing until June 2014.

-Due to his spell at rivals Spartak Moscow, Zenit supporters still can't find it in their hearts to forgive and direct jeers towards him at their games.

 In March 2010, Zenit was to be rewarded for finishing third in the Russian championship by the city of Saint Petersburg, but the ceremony ended with the players storming off the stage after Bystrov had been heckled by parts of the audience.